Elsword016/Story_in_pixels/Taylor_Swift_lyrics/readme.md

 This analysis aims to have a more in-depth look at her discography and songwriting, with a special attention to the results achieved in terms of Spotify streams and pure sales.

+Next will I will try to make a lyrics generator by finetuning a small LLM.

 Streamlit Dashboard - [Here](https://storyinpixels-taylorswift.streamlit.app/)